All Episodes

 Lesbians have less distress with PMS.

-And you know, we've heard stories about these in-depth interviews in the past.
+And, you know, we've heard stories about these in-depth interviews in the past.

 They generally can end up in lawsuits.

-Uh premenstrually, uh, when many women feel more vulnerable and their repressed frustration or anger comes to the fore, their self-control is ruptured and they can lash out.
+Premenstrually, when many women feel more vulnerable and their repressed frustration or anger comes to the fore, their self-control is ruptured and they can lash out.

-I'm this woman is saying that that this researcher is saying that women are nuts.
+This woman is saying that this researcher is saying that women are nuts, but that lesbians are not as inclined to be nuts.

-They're nuts during PMS, but they're less inclined, lesbians are less inclined to be nuts uh during PMS.
+Lesbians are less inclined to be nuts during PMS.

-She says women in lesbian relationships were found to report less distress associated with premenstrual changes, greater acceptance on the part of their partner, and less self-policing.
+She says women in lesbian relationships were found to report less distress associated with pre-menstrual changes, greater acceptance on the part of their partner, and less self-policing.

 Less self-policing.

-Don, you're a woman.
+Dawn, you're a woman.

 I can't ask her.

-Usher concludes that the identification of self-poliefing pol.
+Usher concludes that the identification of self-poliefing.

-Usher concludes that the identification of self-policing is of particular concern for heterosexual women.
+Concludes that the identification of self-policing is of particular concern for heterosexual women.

-Okay, I'll read the I'll read the paragraph again.
+Okay, I'll read the paragraph again.

-Premenstrually, when many women feel more vulnerable and their repressed frustration or anger comes to the fore.
+If you didn't get it, premenstrually, when many women feel more vulnerable and their repressed frustration or anger comes to the fore.

 See, you have to assume they're repressing constantly.

-Uh they they want to withdraw from the caring role.
+They want to withdraw from the caring role.

-Uh uh describing Hillary, I think.
+Look at describing Hillary, I think.

-Craig in Washington, D.C., welcome to the EIB network.
+Craig in Washington, D.C., welcome to the EIB Network.

 Hi.